1320 Juneau Road

 Kelly walked into the kitchen with a box of glassware.
 She set it down on the counter and stepped back.
 Her hairline was sweaty.
 Her knees were getting shaky.
 It was past lunchtime and the U-haul was almost empty.

-She wandered out into the foyer and grabbed the banister to look up the stairs.
-It creaked as soon as she touched it.
-One more thing they’d need to fix.
+She wandered out into the foyer and grabbed the railing to look up the stairs.
+It creaked as soon as she touched it — one more thing they’d need to fix.

 “Taylor?
 Where are you,” she shouted.
 Her voice echoed.
 No response.